Ohio Paycheck Calculator — Real OH 2026 Tax Brackets

 Frequently Asked Questions — Ohio Paycheck Calculator

 Yes.
 Some Ohio school districts levy an additional income tax on residents, separate from city taxes.
-These range from 0.25% to about 2%.
-Unlike city taxes, school district taxes apply based on where you live, not where you work.
-Check your district's rate using the Ohio Department of Taxation's online lookup tool.
+School district taxes range from 0.25% to approximately 2% and are based on where you live, not where you work.
+The Ohio Department of Taxation provides a lookup tool to find your school district tax rate at tax.ohio.gov.

-Ohio residents file their state income tax using Form IT-1040.
-The Ohio Withholding Form IT-4 is used to set your state withholding allowances.
-For municipal taxes, each city has its own return — Columbus uses the IR-25, for example.
-Most Ohio employers handle all withholding automatically based on forms you submit.
+Ohio residents file state income tax using Form IT-1040.
+The Ohio IT-4 withholding form is used to set state withholding allowances with your employer.
+For municipal taxes, each city has its own return (Columbus uses IR-25, for example).
+Most Ohio employers handle all withholding automatically based on your work location and the forms you submit.